wifisensing/PicoScenes-Manual/source/scenarios.rst

 Signal Recording and Replaying (Both Tx and Rx Ends)
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++

-- Signal Recording: PicoScenes provides a pair of intuitive options, ``--tx-to-file`` and ``--rx-to-file``, which allow users to save the I/Q baseband signals to be transmitted or received into a ".bbsignals" file.
+- Signal Recording: PicoScenes provides intuitive options, ``--tx-to-file`` and ``--rx-to-file``, allowing users to save the I/Q baseband signals to be transmitted or received into a "*.bbsignals*" file.
-- Signal Replaying: PicoScenes offers another pair of options, ``--tx-from-file`` and ``--rx-from-file``, which enable users to transmit the signals stored in a ".bbsignals" file or use the signals stored in a ".bbsignals" file as the signals received in real-time.
+- Signal Replaying: PicoScenes offers another set of options, ``--tx-from-file`` and ``--rx-from-file``, enabling users to transmit the signals stored in a "*.bbsignals*" file or use the signals stored in a "*.bbsignals*" file as the signals received in real-time.

 Proper combinations of these four options can greatly facilitate ISAC research.
-Here we show two most useful cases.
+Here, we present two of the most useful cases.

 Case 1: Overcoming Packet Loss by Live Recording + Offline Replaying
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-PicoScenes' software baseband implement, while highly performant, still experiences significant packet loss in high-bandwidth and multi-channel scenarios.
-However, this issue can be circumvented by employing a signal recording and offline analysis approach.
-For example, users can record 160 MHz CBW signals by the command.
+PicoScenes' software baseband implementation, while highly performant, may still encounter significant packet loss in high-bandwidth and multi-channel scenarios.
+However, this issue can be overcome by utilizing a signal recording and offline analysis approach.
+For instance, users can record 160 MHz CBW signals using the following command.
 Press Ctrl+C to stop.

 .. code-block:: bash

     PicoScenes "-d debug -i usrp --freq 5250 --preset RX_CBW_160 --rx-to-file cbw160_record"

-This command records the I/Q baseband signals into a file named *cbw160_record.bbsignals*.
-Then you can replay this signals using the following command:
+This command saves the I/Q baseband signals into a file named *cbw160_record.bbsignals*.
+Subsequently, you can replay these signals using the following command:

 .. code-block:: bash

     PicoScenes "-d debug -i usrp --freq 5250 --preset RX_CBW_160 --rx-from-file cbw160_record --plot"

-This "Live Recording + Offline Replaying" approach, overcoming the issue of packet loss, is suitable for timing insensitive ISAC research.
+The "Live Recording + Offline Replaying" approach effectively addresses the packet loss issue and is particularly suitable for timing-insensitive ISAC research.

-.. hint:: PicoScenes MATLAB Toolbox Core (PMT-Core) also provides a decoder for .bbsignals file.
-You can open the .bbsignals files by just dragging the file into the MATLAB Command Window.
+.. hint:: PicoScenes MATLAB Toolbox Core (PMT-Core) also provides a decoder for .bbsignals files.
+You can simply drag and drop the .bbsignals file into the MATLAB Command Window to open it.

 Case 2: Signal-Level Tx and Rx Control
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can open the saved .bbsignals file in MATLAB, manipulate the signals in MATLAB, save the signals back into a .bbsignals file, and replay the modified signals by ``--tx-from-file`` or ``--rx-from-file`` command.
+You can utilize MATLAB to open the saved .bbsignals file, manipulate the signals as desired, and then save the modified signals back into a .bbsignals file.
+The modified signals can then be replayed using the ``--tx-from-file`` or ``--rx-from-file`` command.

-This capability enables users to have full control over the Tx or Rx signals.
-Lots of applications are awaiting to be explored.
+This capability grants users complete control over the Tx or Rx signals, opening up a wide range of potential applications that can be explored.

-.. note:: To save signals back into .bbsignals file, you can use ``writeBBSignals`` commands provided by PMT-Core.
+.. note:: To save signals back into a .bbsignals file, you can utilize the ``writeBBSignals`` commands provided by PMT-Core.

 .. _multi-csi-measurement:
 Multiple CSI Measurements per Frame